 Research led by CQUniversity’s Dr Sabine Tausz-Posch has outlined four major ways that eCO2 will challenge the way crop production systems adapt to a world that will feature ~40% more CO2 in the atmosphere by 2050 compared to today.
 CO2 is one of the key resources determining plant growth, but we now know that different species and different varieties respond to elevated levels in very different ways.
 This has major implications for plant breeders, seed companies, farmers and environmental managers, as there will be uneven changes to the growth cycles of weeds as well as crop species, with flow-on impacts for plant diseases and pest insect populations

 CQUniversity is passionate about sharing its knowledge with local, national and global communities.
-The below programs are a sample of programs facilitated in 2019 and 2020 that have supported our work towards the Sustainable Development Goal 15 - Life on Land.
+The below programs are a sample of facilitated programs that have supported our work towards the Sustainable Development Goal 15 - Life on Land.